GeosGeek/signalscout/README.md

 Signal Scout fetches open source Ham and GMRS repeater data and displays it on a Leaflet map.
 Each marker represents a repeater, with details shown in a popup when clicked.

+## Repeater Frequencies / Bands
+Signal Scout currently only includes VHF, UHF, and GMRS repeater information.
+Repeaters operating on any other band are not included.

 ## Future Imrpovements
 - ~~Display all attributes for each repeater~~
 - ~~Display multiple reapeaters in same location with Leaflet.markerCluster~~